 How to get the RGB color

-If you wish to pick an RGB value for the purpose of manually skin matching mesh attachments (mesh hands, feet, genitals, or any other editable prim or wearable) here is the general way to do it.
+However, if you wish to manually pick a RGB value for the purpose of color matching any avatar attachments (hands, feet, genitals, or any other editable prim or wearable) here is the general way to do it.
 Keep in mind that a successful color matching depends on multiple factors, hence be armed with patience and trying by trial and error.

 From your top menu bar, follow this menu path: